This is our first review here at Waha. I decided to write one because of a very special occasion. I bought a Dan Henry

 Some aren’t happy that it only has one screw-down crown.
 I, for one, see that as a positive thing.
 I’d hate to screw it in and unscrew it every time that I’m timing the eggs or the pasta.

 Besides, original Super-Compressor cases had the bezel crown designed the same way.
-It is fixed in one position, non-lockable.
+It is fixed in one position, and non-lockable.
 If it isn’t broke, don’t fix it, and I’m glad that DH did it this way.

 I must confess that the crown used for turning the bezel had me unconvinced in the beginning.
 I was slightly afraid that it’d operate way too lightly, causing the internal bezel to turn accidentally.
 Most people wouldn’t bother about that.
 However, the obsessive-compulsive side of me wouldn’t let that slide.

 I wore the watch under a winter jacket with the gloves tucked into the sleeves.
 This means that the crown had plenty of material to rub against and to be turned by.
 Did it turn?
 No.

 The crystal is something of an oddball.
 The bulk of it is mineral, with a sapphire coating on top, and AR coating on the underside.
 The AR coating performs well.
 It’s nowhere near as useful as having it on both sides, but at least the crystal won’t get scratched.

-The dome of the crystal isn’t high, so the appearance of it is neither vintage nor modern.
+The dome of the crystal isn’t high, so its appearance is neither vintage nor modern.
 It’s something in between.
 While I love domed hesalite crystals, and this one doesn’t give me that feeling, I still like it.
 If it would’ve been an ordinary flat one, I probably wouldn’t like it as much.

 The dial and bezel

 That’s probably the best side of the Dan Henry 1970.
 The dial features a deep black finish on its central part.
 It’s deep enough to make it hard to tell if it’s a beautiful matte or semi-gloss finish.
 The sharp orange on the seconds hand and the ring with the minute track certainly give the watch a lively appearance.